ensemblebd/wp-rocket-loadcss/README.md

 **This plugin will boost your [Lighthouse](https://developers.google.com/web/tools/lighthouse/) and [PageSpeed Insight](https://developers.google.com/speed/pagespeed/insights/) scores.**

+## Plugin Mission
+We firmly believe that [WP Rocket](https://wp-rocket.me/) should implement this as a **feature** of their plugin.
+If that takes place, we will update this plugin to mark it as deprecated.

 ## Requirements:
 * If you intend for logged-in users to see the effect, you must enable WP-Rocket's setting called "caching for Logged-In Users"
 * Alternatively, you can run the plugin without WP-Rocket, despite it's intended purpose.    (>^.^)>